 “It was a great experience to walk through the initial analysis phase of a permaculture design.
 I came away with a better understanding of how to approach permacluture design and some of the questions to ask. ”

 “It was superb.
 Much more than I could have reasonably expected.
 I'm very excited. ”

 By signing up for this event you are signing up for both days automatically; a total of 12 hours of class time.

 - Reading the Landscape and Data Gathering (Hands-on)

 [suggested online readings + short homework during the gap]

 - Strategies: Energy + Shelter

 Please wear weather-appropriate footwear and dress in layers.
 We won't be outside alot but we will make a couple of short trips around the subject property.
 Please bring a notebook.

-Coffee/tea provided throughout the sessions.
+Coffee/tea provided throughout the day.
 Handouts and copies of all presentations will be provided.
-Supper will be potluck "appetizer style" - please bring a dish of something to share during our break and also bring your potluck "kit" (plate,bowl,utensils,etc.) A large selection of permaculture-related resources will be on display for reference and inspiration.
+Lunch will be potluck - please bring a dish to share and your potluck "kit" (plate,bowl,utensils,etc.) A large selection of permaculture-related resources will be on display for reference and inspiration.
+Approximately 12 contact hours